bennkingy/wrldhorses.com/README.md

 # wrldhorses.com
-Crypto website developed for $WRLDHorses, mint and view horse NFTs.
+Developed for $WRLDHorses, mint and view horse NFTs.